-- 1. Recognize and promote scholastic achievement among students and faculty involved in the undergraduate and/or graduate social work program at West Texas A&M University; - 2.
-Recognize, improve, and further the goal of social work in the community, state, nation, and world; - 3.
-Stimulate interest in preparation for a career in social work; - 4.
-Encourage continued study and research at the undergraduate level, the graduate level, and in professional practice; - 5.
-Recognize those professional social workers whose service, contribution, and leadership are held in high esteem.
+- Recognize and promote scholastic achievement among students and faculty involved in the undergraduate and/or graduate social work program at West Texas A&M University; - Recognize, improve, and further the goal of social work in the community, state, nation, and world; - o Stimulate interest in preparation for a career in social work; - Encourage continued study and research at the undergraduate level, the graduate level, and in professional practice; - Recognize those professional social workers whose service, contribution, and leadership are held in high esteem.

-Interested persons should contact Ms. Kristy Bartlett (kbartlett@wtamu.edu) or Ms. Genevieve Sabala (gsabala@wtamu.edu), the faculty advisors for the society.
+Interested persons should contact Dr. Meg DeJong-Shier (mdejong-shier@wtamu.edu) the faculty advisor for the society.